 - If there is no trust there is a strong likelihood collaborative law will not work or will not work well.

 - There may be legal issues to resolve before settlement negotiations can occur.
-Because collaborative law is a non-judicial settlement process, the resolution of the initial legal questions will prevent collaborative law from being a viable option.

 The first step when considering collaborative law is to speak to a collaborative law attorney.
 You must determine whether a collaborative law divorce in Fort Worth or Dallas is right for your property and custody issues.
 You also must consider whether you and your spouse can work collaboratively in the divorce.